 The accuracy of any neural decoder represents a useful lower bound on the information about the decoded state contained by the recorded neurons.
 Thus, a biologically relevant question is how such information is distributed among the neurons, across space and time.
 In short we asked which features of the neuronal activity are the most informative at predicting the animal's position.
 To this end we conducted two different types of sensitivity analyses to measure robustness to different types of perturbations.
+For a visualization of the representations learned by the RNN, see the dimensionality reduction analysis (using t-SNE) in S1 Text, S2 and S3 Figs.

-Knockout approach
+Knockout approach.
 A simple way to estimate the relevance of a specific input in a predictive model is to remove it (to knock out) and observe how the prediction accuracy changes.
-If the input is removed before training, the model can learn to compensate for the missing information - knockout with retraining.
-However, if the input is removed after training - knockout without retraining - the model cannot adapt or compensate.
+If the input is removed before training, the model can learn to compensate for the missing information-knockout with retraining.
+However, if the input is removed after training-knockout without retraining-the model cannot adapt or compensate.

 Here we used knockout without retraining.
 The RNN was applied, as before, to predict locations based on a validation dataset in which the activity of a single neuron was set to zero.
 The knock-out procedure was repeated for each input neuron separately and mean prediction error calculated.
-Thus we were able to rank neurons by sensitivity - the greater the error increase due to the knocking-out the more crucial the neuron was for the model.
+Thus we were able to rank neurons by sensitivity-the greater the error increase due to the knocking-out the more crucial the neuron was for the model.

-The most influential neuron (neuron #55) was visually identified as an inhibitory neuron based on the lack of clear firing fields and high firing rate 5.
-In someways it is surprising that this neuron was identified as having the greatest influence on the model - prior work suggests that inhibitory cells do not provide much information about self-location.
+The most influential neuron (neuron #55) was visually identified as an inhibitory neuron based on the lack of clear firing fields and high firing rate (Fig 5).
+In someways it is surprising that this neuron was identified as having the greatest influence on the model-prior work suggests that inhibitory cells do not provide much information about self-location.
 However, the model's sensitivity to this neuron is likely due to its high firing rate.
 Neuron #55 had a firing rate 4 times higher than any other neuron, meaning its removal eliminates the largest number of spikes from the analysis.
-The other 4 most influential neurons appear to typical pyramidal place cells characterized by clear place fields [2].
+The other 4 most influential neurons appear to be typical pyramidal place cells characterized by clear place fields [2].
 The knocking out of these top neurons induced a sizable decrease (> 1cm) in the prediction accuracy.

-For more than half of the neurons knocking them out decreased the prediction accuracy only very slightly (less than the standard deviation of accuracy, calculated over 10 realizations of the complete model).
-Among those less influential neurons we found both putative inhibitory interneurons and pyramidal cells with no clear place fields and a lower than average firing rate.
-For example, the rate map of the least influential neuron, was characterized by a low firing rate #9 (Fig 5f).
-As suggested by the most and least influential neurons, importance according to knock-out analysis correlated strongly with firing rate (Spearman's Rank Order, r = 0.50, $p{val} < 0.001$, dof = 61).
+For more than half of the neurons knocking them out decreased the prediction accuracy only slightly (less than the standard deviation of accuracy, calculated over 10 realizations of the complete model).
+Among those less influential neurons we found both putative inhibitory interneurons and pyramidal cells with no clear place fields and a lower than average firing